rom-rb/rom-rb.org/source/4.0/learn/introduction/index.html.md

 that handles coercion, state, persistence, validation, and all-important business logic rapidly becomes complex.
-Instead, ROM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then tie them together in a developer-friendly ways.
+Instead, ROM provides the infrastructure that allows you to easily create small, dedicated classes for handling each concern individually, and then ties them together in a developer-friendly ways.

-Above all else ROM favours:
+Above all else ROM favors:

 * **Explicitness** over "magic" whenever possible
 * **Speed**, because performance is a *feature*